Bolt action: Mauser

-A novel safety feature was the introduction of a third locking lug present at the rear of the bolt that normally did not lock the bolt, since it would introduce asymmetrical locking forces.
-The Mauser system features "cock on opening", meaning the upward rotation of the bolt when the rifle is opened cocks the action.
 A drawback of the Mauser M 98 system is that it cannot be cheaply mass-produced very easily.
 Many Mauser M 98-inspired derivatives feature technical alterations, such as omitting the third safety locking lug, to simplify production.

 The controlled-feed on the Mauser M 98 bolt-action system is simple, strong, safe, and well-thought-out design that has inspired other military and sporting rifle designs that became available during the 20th century, including the: